Balbalasang–Balbalan National Park

 Balbalasang–Balbalan National Park (also known as Mount Balbalasang National Park) is a protected area of the Philippines located in the municipality of Balbalan, Kalinga in the Cordillera Administrative Region.

+Geography

 The park covers an area of 1,338 hectares and is centered on Mount Balbalasang in the barangay of the same name near the provincial border with Abra.
 Dubbed the "green heart of the Cordillera", the park is representative of the rich biodiversity and landscape of this mountain region with some of the most intact pine forests and richly endemic flora and fauna.
 It was declared a national park in 1972 by virtue of Republic Act No. 6463.

-Topography

 The Park belongs to the Luzon Biogeographic Region, a unique center of endemism in Luzon.
 It is composed of two mountain ranges within the Cordillera Central with numerous rivers and creeks all draining towards the Saltan River.
-Mount Sapocoy is the highest peak at 2,456 meters.
+Mount Sapocoy is the highest peak at 2,456 m.
 It is located at the western boundary of the park overlooking the Ilocos and Cagayan Valley.
-The lowest point in the park, with an elevation of 700 meters, is at Balbalan in the eastern portion.
+The lowest point in the park, with an elevation of 700 m, is at Balbalan in the eastern portion.